 The Thos.
 Baker Guide to Rattan vs Wicker Furniture

 You’re not the only person who has been using ‘rattan’ and ‘wicker’ to talk about the woven, sleek furniture you’ve likely spotted in someone’s backyard.
-We often end up using ‘rattan furniture’ and ‘wicker furniture’ interchangeably, leading to some confusion once you’re ready to start browsing for your perfect wicker fit.
+We often use ‘rattan furniture’ and ‘wicker furniture’ interchangeably, leading to confusion once you’re ready to start browsing for your perfect wicker fit.

-However, because of the relation between ‘rattan’ and ‘wicker,’ they can easily get mixed up.
+However, ‘rattan’ and ‘wicker,’ they can easily get mixed up.
 But when you’re looking to purchase new outdoor furniture for your home, it’s good to know the difference!